 - Shared IP addresses — in general, when you connect to a server, you share an IP address with all the other people connected to it.
 The shared IPs are great for anonymity because hundreds of people are using the same one, and you can’t tell who did what.
 However, shared IP addresses often get blocked by streaming platforms.

 - Private IP addresses — if you want a dedicated IP address, you need to pay an extra $5 USD per month on top of your subscription.
-You are the only person using it and it’s always connected to the same location.
+You are the only person using it and it’s always connected to the same location, which helps maintain a stable connection.
 Besides, the chances of being blocked by streaming platforms are lower because they can’t know if it’s your real IP address or provided by a VPN.
-However, dedicated IPs are easier to track and provide more security because they let you open specific ports and forward traffic to your device.
+However, dedicated IPs are easier to track and provide less security because they let you open specific ports and forward traffic to your device.

 It’s possible to get dedicated IP addresses in the US, UK, Japan, Switzerland, Germany, Denmark, Estonia, Spain, Finland, France, Italy, Lithuania, Norway, Poland, Serbia, Russia, Sweden, Ukraine, Canada, Hong Kong, Korea, Turkey, Australia, and Brazil.